Battery Charges in Florida

 Contact Criminal Defense Lawyer Richard Hornsby

-If you have been arrested or charged with the crime of simple Battery in Central Florida or the greater Orlando area, please contact Criminal Defense Lawyer Richard Hornsby today.
+If you have been arrested or charged with the crime of misdemeanor Battery in Central Florida or the Greater Orlando metropolitan area, contact Criminal Defense Lawyer Richard Hornsby today.

 The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.